-- 64-bit x86 processor with support for the Intel 64 or AMD64 CPU extensions, and the AMD-V or Intel VT hardware virtualization extensions enabled.
-It is recommended this processor has a minimum of 4 cores. - IBM POWER 8 processor.
+64-bit x86 processor with support for the Intel 64 or AMD64 CPU extensions, and the AMD-V or Intel VT hardware virtualization extensions enabled.
+It is recommended this processor has a minimum of 4 cores.

-A minimum of 6 GB of RAM.
-Add additional RAM to this requirement based on the amount of memory that you intend to make available to virtual machine instances.
+A minimum of 6 GB of RAM. + Add additional RAM to this requirement based on the amount of memory that you intend to make available to virtual machine instances.